Domains: Chaos (Whimsy), Law (Legislation), Liberation (Self-Realization), Madness (Insanity), and Void (Dark Tapestry)

 Worshipers and Minions: Yidhra is worshiped by small numbers of most mortal races.
 She also has many followers in the Dreamlands, which she seems to have a particular affinity for.

 Description: Yidhra is the Goddess of Paradoxes - a strange being who embodies mutually-contradictory ideas and somehow manages to make sense even when she's making no sense at all.
 Most people try to avoid thinking too deeply about this, finding that trying to properly define her simply makes their heads hurt.
 To summarize how it looks from the outside, however... what Yidhra says is often contrary to what she does, what she does is often contrary to the end result of a situation, and the end result of a situation is usually in her favor.
-She is one of the Outer Gods, the true deities of the Dark Tapestry (and those who realize that her living in the Maelstrom actually makes no sense as a result are the first to start understanding her).
+She is an Outer Gods, one of the true deities of the Dark Tapestry alongside entities like Azathoth and Yog-Sothoth (and those who realize that her living in the Maelstrom actually makes no sense are the first to start understanding her).

 The Church: Yidhra's church has often been described as a perpetual meltdown where dozens of minor factions are struggling to implement the 'true' version of her church.
 Each claims to have been directed by Yidhra herself to 'correct' the church - and perhaps more relevantly, all of them receive divine spells from her, suggesting that she's pleased with their efforts.
 Despite this, however, actual violence within the church is rare - those who actually hurt other members of the church immediately find that Yidhra's favor pulls away from them... and from the outside, it's widely agreed that this combination of simultaneously encouraging and discouraging conflict is yet another manifestation of Yidhra's madness.
 What nobody else has picked up on yet is that Yidhra is not only perfectly sane, but she's having a good laugh at all of this - and plans to make the first priest who figures out her real goal the Higher Priest of her faith.